Is there such a thing as a budget tactical flashlight?

 I love this light.
 These are my new go-to flashlights.
 I promptly ordered 2 more.
 I think I’m going to mount one of them on my home defense shotgun, and put one in my bug out bag, leaving 1 more to put in my truck’s glove box.

 This box has 2 modes, on and off.
-It doesn’t have the strobe feature that many of the true tactical flashlights have, but I didn’t feel that for $30 that I really needed strobe.
+It doesn’t have the strobe feature that many of the true tactical flashlights have, but I didn’t feel that for extra $30 that I really needed strobe.

 Be sure to check out our EDC survival flashlight buyers guide that gives you all the must-know aspects of choosing the right EDC survival flashlight.